-A key strength to this project is the dedicated coordination amongst several agencies, including MATA, the City of Memphis, Memphis MPO, Shelby County, the Memphis Medical District Collaborative, and Downtown Memphis Commission.
+A key strength to this project is the dedicated coordination among several agencies, including MATA, the City of Memphis, Memphis MPO, Shelby County, the Memphis Medical District Collaborative, and Downtown Memphis Commission.
 These parties have worked collaboratively to support greater investments in transit in Memphis from planning (such as the AA and Transit Vision) to key projects (such as the Memphis Innovation Corridor Project).
-This application and project also has significant support from key stakeholders as evidenced by the letters of support in Appendix A. A listing of the primary project parties along with their roles is provided below.
+This application and project also has significant support from key stakeholders as evidenced by the letters of support in Appendix A. A description of the primary project parties along with their roles is provided below.

 The Memphis Area Transit Authority (MATA) is the public transportation provider for the Memphis area, and is the lead applicant for this FY 2018 BUILD Grant application.
-As one of the largest transit operator in the state of Tennessee, MATA proudly transports nearly 8 million trips a year in the City of Memphis and other parts of Shelby County on fixed-route and paratransit buses, and vintage rail trolleys.
+As one of the largest transit operators in the state of Tennessee, MATA proudly transports nearly 8 million trips a year in the City of Memphis and other parts of Shelby County on fixed-route and paratransit buses, and vintage rail trolleys.

-The City of Memphis had a population of 653,450 in 2013, making it the second largest city in the state of Tennessee.
-It is the largest city on the Mississippi River, the third largest in the greater Southeastern United States, and the 23rd largest in the United States.
-The City is the responsible jurisdiction for the entire 5.79 miles of the project corridor.
-Approximately 1.87 miles of the corridor consists of existing pedestrian and trolley routes through downtown Memphis and links to the business, governmental, and tourism destinations located there.
-The City has committed 23% of the project budget and looks to continue investment in the corridor by taking advantage of the transit-oriented development tax increment financing (TOD TIF) tool to further invest in the corridor.
+The City of Memphis had a population of 655,770 in 2017, making it the largest city in the state of Tennessee (2019 World Population Review).
+It is the largest city on the Mississippi River, the third largest in the greater Southeastern United States, and the 28th largest in the United States.
+The City is the responsible jurisdiction for the entire 8.5 miles of the project corridor.
+Approximately 2 miles of the corridor passes through downtown Memphis and links to the business, governmental, and tourism destinations located there.
+The City has committed 22% of the project budget and looks to continue investment in the corridor by taking advantage of the transit-oriented development tax increment financing (TOD TIF) tool to further invest in the corridor.